chmouel/mongars/README.md

 mongars --gauth $EMAIL
 ```

-it will start your webbrowser to allow it to access to read your email
+It will start your web browser to allow it to access to read your email
 on your `$EMAIL.` It stores and refresh the token in the password store key
 `google/$EMAIL.mail.token`

-you can define the pass key to other values by defining the flags
+You can define the pass key to other values by defining the flags
 `--gauth-pass-token-key` and `--gauth-pass-cred-key`

 You can output a markdown formatted (optionally) with `gum` if you pass the